Topics on this page:

 How can I get a copy of my criminal record?

 Your criminal record is available from the Criminal Justice Information System (CJIS).
-The cost for retrieving your records is $38 and must be paid with a money order or personal or certified check.
+You will have to pay a fee by credit card or check.
 Cash is not accepted.
 To get a copy of your records, you must appear between 8 am and 3:30 pm at: